AkshatSan/MovieRecomm/README.md

 # Movie Recommender System

 The Movie Recommender System utilizes collaborative filtering to recommend movies to users based on their preferences.
-This system is developed using Python, leveraging Pandas, NumPy, TensorFlow, and Streamlit libraries for data processing, modeling, and user interface.
+This system is developed with an approach of matrix factorization using tensorflow.
 This is the link of the app https://movienights.streamlit.app/

 ## Table of Contents
 - [Overview](#Overview)